Superconductivity in Correlated Multi-Orbital Systems with Spin-Orbit Coupling: Coexistence of Even- and Odd-Frequency Pairing and the Case of Strontium Ruthenate: Leading and subleading eigenvectors

 We now present solutions to the effective Eliashberg equation \eref{eq:effective_eliashberg} in the inter-pseudospin channel.
 The \textit{p-h} channel is dressed using the RPA vertex, as explained in \sref{sec:spin-charge_ph}, at $T=250$~K, on a $24\times24\times2$ $\textbf{q}$-grid and with parameters shown in \fref{fig:stoners}~c).
 The resulting leading eigenvector symmetries in terms of global irreps are shown in \fref{fig:new_phase_diag}~a) while in b) we show the first subleading symmetries.
-They are labelled using irreps defined in \sref{sec:supercond_group} and the transparency of each square is proportional to the size of the eigenvalue.
-We find various possibilities.
+They are labelled using irreps defined in \sref{sec:supercond_group} and the transparency of each square is proportional to the size of the eigenvalue, between zero and one.
+We find various possibilities, but only two leading instabilities.
 For each different irrep, we selected a point in parameter space where we will present actual gap functions in the following discussion.
 In particular, we identify the $SPOT$ decomposition the following way: from the solution of \eref{eq:effective_eliashberg} in a given parity channel, we can express it in pseudospin-orbital space using \eref{eq:gap_function_parity}.
 We then rotate it to the spin-orbital space and apply the $\hat{S}$, $\hat{P}^*$, $\hat{O}$ and $\hat{T}^*$ operators.
 We find that many different $SPOT$ contributions are associated to different real and imaginary parts of the spin-orbital components, although they all transform like the same unique irrep.
 The interference between different $SPOT$ contributions lead to complex numbers with a non-trivial distribution of angles in the complex plane.

-We discuss the temperature dependence of the solutions, along with reasons why we do not find some of the other SCOPs proposed for SRO.
+This analysis is performed for the B$_{1g}^+$ state in \sref{sec:lead_b1g} and for the A$_{2g}^-$ in \sref{sec:lead_a2g}.
+The phase diagram naturally suggests the possibility of an accidental degeneracy between these two, which could explain the experimental discrepancies.
+We then discuss the temperature dependence of the solutions in \sref{sec:lead_temp}, along with subleading candidates and reasons why we do not find some of the other SCOPs proposed for SRO in \sref{sec:lead_sub}.